Kaoly Asano (Taiko)

 In 1991, Kaoly Asano started as a taiko player and instructor at Baren-Taiko in Asakusa, Tokyo, Japan.
 In 1997, she formed the group GOCOO – Tokyo Tribal Groove Orchestra, and continues as a leader, songwriter, and performer, forming a new world fusion style of the taiko.

-With the GOCOO, she toured the United States in 2000, and has been traveling to Europe annually since 2003.
+With the GOCOO, she toured the United States in 2000, and has been performing every year around the world, mainly in Europe, since 2003.
 In May 2020, they performed 242 concerts in 40 countries.

 Her compositions were used in the soundtrack of the films Matrix Reloaded and Matrix Revolutions.
 She has also performed in Europe and Latin America, in addition to Australia and other countries, and in shows of various genres and major festivals, including the WOMAD, in the United Kingdom, the SZIGET, in Hungary, the Montreux Jazz Festival, in Switzerland, and the BOOM Festival, in Portugal.

 In her solo career, she participated in the Third European Taiko Conference in Hamburg, in 2018, as head of the workshop leader.
-In the following year, she was at the Kadon retreat for the United States taiko community in Wisconsin, also as head of the workshop.
-In February 2020, she participated in the Herbeat show, in Minneapolis, as one of the Japanese representatives of the taiko.
-She participated in the documentary Herbeat, integrating the main cast.
+In the following year, she held a workshop at the kaDON Fall Retreat for the United States taiko community in Wisconsin, also as head of the workshop.
+In February 2020, she participated as one of the representatives female TAIKO drummers from Japan in the HERbeat show, in Minneapolis, as one of the Japanese representatives of the taiko.
+She participated in the documentary HERbeat, integrating the cast.

 She has also performed in European Capital of Culture events in Austria (2002) and Greece (2006), Cervantino Festival in Mexico, one of the largest festivals in Latin America (2005), Mawazine Festival, sponsored by the Kingdom of Morocco (2008 and 2011), and the COP10 Concert, Live Nature, sponsored by the United Nations in Germany (2008).